COMPANY PLAYBOOK

 Negotiating a Meta offer?

 Sending the counter is step one.
-Winning the back-and-forth is the rest.
+Losing the back-and-forth costs you for years.

-The levers above show you where to push at Meta.
-But the moment you counter, the recruiter pushes back: best-and-final claims, lowball re-anchors, exploding deadlines.
 SalaryScript is the 125-page playbook for that exact back-and-forth: a counter-move for every recruiter tactic, calm responses under pressure, and real case studies behind $30K–$300K wins.
+The recruiter does this every day; this is how you keep what's yours.

 Get the full playbook · $129 →Instant download · 14-day results-based guarantee